stormdirus2/nox/README.md

 * Move during ignition
 * Breach walls
 * Continue to ignite without line of sight
-* Only continue to ignite within a 4 block radius (previously 7 blocks)
+* Only continue to ignite within a 4 block radius (originally 7 blocks)

 ### Endermen..
 * Can break walls